 Can you tell us about the community taster performances you’re doing?

 We’ll be touring a short taster performance with a soprano and accordion player to several community settings, including some care-homes, in the weeks leading up to the La bohème performance.
 This will include a couple of songs from La bohème, and also some French café songs as the opera itself are set in bohemian Paris.
 We also have another project which will see us hosting three dementia cafés throughout the city over a few weeks in the autumn, creating a Parisian café atmosphere and enabling people living with dementia to learn some of the music from the opera.

 Why is engaging with music is so important for people living with dementia?

 Being able to enjoy music is one of life’s great pleasures for a lot of people, and it’s well documented that people with dementia can respond well to music even when other forms of communication are reducing.
 There’s currently a national campaign running, Music for Dementia 2020, which highlights the positive social impact music has for those living with dementia.
 As it becomes clearer and clearer what an important role music plays, Opera North is perfectly placed to enable people living with dementia and, just as importantly, their carers and loved ones, to enjoy a wonderful experience together.

 Any future plans?

-We’re planning a more general relaxed performance of an opera next year which would very much welcome people living with dementia, and we hope to set up a regular Dementia Café when we move back to our redeveloped premises on New Briggate, Leeds, in 2020.
-We’ll also continue to offer Dementia Friends training within the company to ensure people understand what it’s like to live with dementia and how best they can support those who do.
+We’re planning a more general relaxed performance of an opera next year which would very much welcome people living with dementia, and we hope to set up a regular Dementia Café from our redeveloped premises on New Briggate, Leeds, We’ll also continue to offer Dementia Friends training within the company to ensure people understand what it’s like to live with dementia and how best they can support those who do.